International Computers Limited: International Computers and Tabulators (ICT)

 ICT was itself the result of a merger of two UK companies that had competed with each other throughout the 1930s and 1940s during the punched card era: British Tabulating Machine Company (BTM) and Powers-Samas.
 ICT had thus emerged with equipment that would process data encoded on punched cards with 40, 80 or 160 columns, compared to the 64 or 80 columns used by IBM and its predecessors.

 In 1962, ICT delivered the first ICT 1300 series computer, its first transistor machine and also the first to use core memory.
 A small team from Ferranti's Canadian subsidiary, Ferranti-Packard, visited the various Ferranti computer labs and saw their work on a next-generation machine.
 On their return home they quickly produced the Ferranti-Packard 6000, developing the machine, compilers and an operating system (before these were common) and putting it on the market by 1963.
 A feature of the Executive operating system was its ability to multitask, using dynamic memory allocation enabled with a magnetic drum as an intermediate random access device.
 The machine went on to have some success and sold in small numbers in Canada (Saskatchewan Power Corporation retired serial number 0004 in early 1982) and the United States.

-In 1964, ICT purchased the computer division of Ferranti in another government-forced merger.
+In 1964, ICT purchased the computer division of Ferranti via a government-mandated transaction.
 Ferranti had been building a small number of scientific machines based on various university designs since the 1950s.
 None of these could be considered commercially successful, however, and Ferranti always seemed to be slow bringing its designs to market.

-Meanwhile, ICT management in England was looking to rejuvenate their line-up; their latest developments, the ones used to develop the FP 6000, were still not on the market.
+Meanwhile, ICT management in England was looking to rejuvenate their line-up; their latest ideas, which had gone into the FP 6000 in Canada, were still not on the market.
 Management looked at the FP 6000 as well as licensing the RCA Spectra 70.
-In the end it was decided to go with the FP 6000 as the basis for a small line of small-to-midrange machines.
-The result was the ICT 1900 series, which would eventually go on to sell into the thousands.

-The 1900 Series, which derived from the Canadian Ferranti-Packard 6000, competed successfully in the UK with the IBM System/360 range from the mid-1960s to the mid-1970s.
-The design was based on a 24-bit word, divided up into 6-bit characters.
-Lower case and control characters were provided for by "shift" characters.
-The early machines (1904/1905 with hardware floating point) had only 15-bit addressing.
-Later machines (1904E, 1905E, 1906A) had extended addressing modes, up to 22 bits.
+In the end, it was decided to go with the FP 6000 as the basis for a small line of small-to-midrange machines.
+The result was the ICT 1900 series, which would eventually sell into the thousands and compete in the UK with the IBM System/360 range from the mid-1960s to the mid-1970s.
+The design was based on a 24-bit word, divided up into 6-bit characters; lower case and control characters were provided for by "shift" characters.
+The early machines (1904/1905 with hardware floating point) had only 15-bit addressing, but later machines (1904E, 1905E, 1906A) had extended addressing modes, up to 22 bits.